elemental/Elemental/doc/source/core/dist_matrix.rst

    .. cpp:function:: void ResizeTo( int height, int width )

       Reconfigure the matrix so that it is `height` :math:`\times` `width`.

+   .. cpp:function:: void ResizeTo( int height, int width, int ldim )

+      Same as above, but the local leading dimension is also specified.

    .. cpp:function:: void SetGrid( const Grid& grid )